The requirements for informed consent differ for exempt and non-exempt (Expedited or Full Board) research.

 Research Compliance Services has developed a UO informed consent form template and template guidance for use with adult participants.
 This template and guidance incorporates the 2018 Common Rule required and additional elements of informed consent.

-RCS will be developing additional consent and assent templates as well as make available sample forms for specific methodologies and subject populations.
+RCS will be developing additional consent templates as well as make available sample forms for specific methodologies and subject populations.
 These will be announced on the website as they are released.

 For federally-sponsored clinical trials, investigators are required to post a copy of an IRB approved consent form to a "publicly available, federal website" post-recruitment and no later than 60 days after the last study visit by any subject.
 This is a new requirement under the revised 2018 Common Rule.
 The Office for the Protection of Human Subjects (OHRP) has posted detailed information and guidance on the Revised Common Rule's clinical trial informed consent form posting requirement.
 In addition, federal departments or agencies may have exceptions and/or additional stipulations related to this requirement.
 Investigators will need to work with federal sponsors to determine whether this requirement applies and where to publicly post the approved consent form.